chegele/Batch-Processor/README.md

 // Extend the module on your own class
-// In this example we will be processing images module.exports = class MyBatchImageProcessor {
+// In this example we will be processing images module.exports = class MyBatchImageProcessor extends BatchProcessor {

     constructor() {
         super();